knassar702/blogsite/content/posts/secure_yourapi_geteway.md

     - who wants access to your resources
     - for what purpose
     - for how long\
-Auth 2.0 provides all of this requirements, so we can use it instead of HTTP/1.0 Basic Authentication or MTLS\
+Auth 2.0 provides all of these requirements, so we can use it instead of HTTP/1.0 Basic Authentication or MTLS\
 ```bash
 $ curl -u application1:application1secret \
 -H "Content-Type: application/x-www-form-urlencoded" \